 - The will has been lost.

-How our solicitors can help you in contesting probate?
+How our solicitors can help you in a contested probate claim?

 We can advise you at an early stage how likely the contested probate claim is to succeed.